propa-data/propadata-docs/docs/user-guide.md

 ![ward level](images/image-4.png)

-Once you have selected your ward, you can continue with the Trader profile setup.
+Once you have selected your ward, you can continue with the Participant profile setup.

-### Trader Profile Setup
+### Participant Profile Setup
 Before you can start using the system, you need to complete your profile setup.

 1. Fill in **all required fields** marked with a red asterisk (*).